Helen Steel: McLibel case

-In 1986, as a member of the London Greenpeace environmental campaign group, Steel and other campaigners produced and distributed a pamphlet entitled "What's wrong with McDonald's - everything they don't want you to know", accusing the fast food chain of mistreating animals and underpaying its employees.
+In 1986, as a member of the London Greenpeace environmental campaign group, Steel and other campaigners, including undercover policeman Bob Lambert produced and distributed a pamphlet entitled "What's wrong with McDonald's – everything they don't want you to know", accusing the fast food chain of mistreating animals and underpaying its employees.
 In 1990 McDonald's served libel writs against five members of the group.
 Three members apologised, but Steel and David Morris refused to do so.
 At the time, Steel was working part-time at a bar, earning up to £65 a week, meaning that she and Morris (an unemployed postal worker) could not afford legal representation, and had to represent themselves in court, with occasional pro bono assistance from barrister Keir Starmer.
 The trial started in June 1994 at the Royal Courts of Justice in London, after a failed attempt to demand legal aid.
 Steel herself gave evidence (along with 59 defence witnesses), but in June 1997 the trial ended in defeat with Mr Justice Bell ordering the pair to pay £60,000 in damages to McDonald's, which was reduced to £40,000 on appeal.
 It was the longest trial in English legal history.

 The pair refused to pay the compensation, although McDonald's never sought to collect it.
 They later took the UK Government to the European Court of Human Rights, stating that their lack of legal aid constituted a violation of their right to a fair trial, under Article 6 of the European Convention on Human Rights.
 The court found in favour of the pair, forcing the Government to consider legal reforms.

+Documents from the case showed that McDonald's private investigators had been receiving information from the Metropolitan Police.
+The Metropolitan Police were sued over this; the case was settled out of court with an apology by the police and an undertaking by them not to share information from police computers with corporations.